-- (1) Nothing herein shall be construed to apply to the situation where a pet is on its owner/keeper's property or where the pet owner/keeper has the permission of the property owner. - (2) Any dog owned by the Stamford Police Department and used for law enforcement purposes shall be exempt from the provisions of this section, in performance of its duties. - (3) Any dog which serves as a guide dog shall be exempt from the provisions of this section while such dog is accompanying a blind person. - (4) Any person who violates this section shall be subject to a fine of \$100.
+(1) Nothing herein shall be construed to apply to the situation where a pet is on its owner/keeper's or custodian's property or where the pet owner/keeper or custodian has the permission of the property owner.

+- (2) Any dog owned by the Stamford Police Department and used for law enforcement purposes shall be exempt from the provisions of this section, in performance of itshis duties. - (3) Any dog which serves as a guide dog shall be exempt from the provisions of this section while such dog is accompanying a blind person. - (4) Any person who violates this section shall be subject to a fine of \$100.

 Sec.
-111-5. - Dead animals.
+111-85. - Dead animals.